Scientific Program

 Manuel López Cabrera

-Myofibroblasts and Carcinoma Associated Fibroblasts are considered major contributors for peritoneal fibroproliferative response and for niche preparation during peritoneal metastasis.
-Our group has demonstrated that the majority of peritoneal Myofibroblasts and Carcinoma Associated Fibroblasts derived from the mesothelial cell through an epithelial-mesenchymal transition (EMT).
+Myofibroblasts and carcinoma-associated fibroblasts (CAFs) are considered major contributors for peritoneal fibroproliferative response and for niche preparation during peritoneal metastasis.
+Our group has demonstrated that the majority of peritoneal myofibroblasts and CAFs derive from the mesothelial cell through an epithelial-to-mesenchymal transition (EMT).
 Our aims during the last years has been the search of prognostic/diagnostic as well as therapeutic tools to improve the outcomes of diseases affecting the peritoneal membrane (peritoneal dialysis (PD)-induced fibrosis, postsurgical adhesions and peritoneal carcinomatosis) by identifying common mechanisms and interventions that promote long-term preservation of peritoneal membrane function and survival in life threatening conditions of the peritoneum.

 Research

 Used to treat advanced chronic kidney disease, peritoneal dialysis (PD) consists of using the peritoneum as a semipermeable membrane across which diffusion and ultrafiltration take place.
 During PD, the peritoneum is exposed to bio-incompatible solutions that cause inflammation, angiogenesis and fibrosis, resulting in membrane failure.
-Our group has shown that mesothelial cells undergo an epithelial-mesenchymal transition (EMT) in response to the peritoneal insult (Figure 1).
-During the last 16 years, there have been reports in the literature that mesothelial EMT (also termed Mesothelial to Mesenchymal Transition, MMT) is a good marker for membrane failure and a therapeutic target for preventing PD-induced fibrosis and/or angiogenesis.
+Our group has shown that mesothelial cells undergo an EMT in response to the peritoneal insult.
+During the last 16 years, there have been reports in the literature that mesothelial EMT (also termed mesothelial-to-mesenchymal transition, MMT) is a good marker for membrane failure and a therapeutic target for preventing PD-induced fibrosis and/or angiogenesis.

-Recently, we considered whether the EMT plays a role in other peritoneal pathologies such as peritoneal metastasis and post-surgical adhesions.
+Recently, we considered whether the MMT process plays a role in other peritoneal pathologies such as peritoneal metastasis and postsurgical adhesions.
 Peritoneal metastasis is a complication of abdominal carcinomas (e.g. ovarian carcinoma) for which there is no effective therapy.
-Progression of the metastatic implants is affected by Carcinoma-Associated Fibroblasts (CAFs), which can derive from several cell types.
-We have shown in human peritoneal implant biopsies that a subpopulation of CAFs derives from mesothelial cells through EMT.
-Our results also suggest that this EMT renders the peritoneum more receptive to implantation of tumor cells, contributes to the growth and vascularization of secondary tumors and that EMT is a therapeutic target in peritoneal carcinomatosis.
+Progression of the metastatic implants is affected by CAFs, which can derive from different cell types.
+We have shown in human peritoneal implant biopsies that a subpopulation of CAFs derives from mesothelial cells through MMT.
+Our results also suggest that MMT renders the peritoneum more receptive to implantation of tumor cells, contributes to the growth and vascularization of secondary tumors and that MMT is a therapeutic target in peritoneal carcinomatosis.

 Adhesions are areas of fibrotic tissue that bind tissues and organs that would normally not be connected, and can be seriously life-threatening.
-Most adhesions are post-surgical.
-Histological analysis of human post-surgical adhesions has demonstrated that the mesothelial cells adjacent to the fibrotic tissue show signs of an EMT, suggesting that this could be an initial step in their development.
+Most adhesions are postsurgical.
+Histological analyses of human postsurgical adhesions have demonstrated that the mesothelial cells adjacent to the fibrotic tissue show signs of an MMT, suggesting that this could be an initial step in their development.
 The physiopathological processes involved in their formation remain unknown.
-Recent results have shown that mechanical injury is the main inducer of EMT during the formation of adhesions.
-Consequently, molecules involved in mechano-transduction, such as caveolin 1 (CAV-1), could play a role in the modulation of mechanical EMT and adhesion formation.
+Recent results have shown that mechanical injury is the main inducer of MMT during the formation of adhesions.
+Consequently, molecules involved in mechano-transduction, such as caveolin 1 (CAV-1), could play a role in the modulation of mechanical MMT and adhesion formation.

 Group members